 “Christ is co-essential (homoousios) with His mother.
 That means that Christ is co-essential with us.
 He cannot be co-essential with His mother and His mother co-essential with us, without Christ being co-essential with us.”

-The Church ruled at the Third Ecumenical Council that the All-Holy Virgin was to be called Theotokos, because she did not give birth to a mere man, but to the Word of God.
+The Church ruled at the Third Ecumenical Council that the All-Holy Virgin was to be called Theotokos, because she did not give birth to a mere man, but to the Logos of God.
 The teaching about the Theotokos is therefore included in the infallible teaching of the Church.